 Asthma: The Ayurvedic Perspective

-Asthma in Ayurveda is referred to as Svasa Roga which can literally translate to breathing/respiratory disease.
+Asthma in Ayurveda is referred to as Svasa Roga which can translate to breathing/respiratory disease.
 According to the ancient Ayurvedic text, Charak Samhita, Asthma is caused due to the imbalance of the three Doshas – Vata, Pitta and Kapha.
-The condition can cause symptoms such as difficulty breathing, wheezing, coughing and irritability.
+The condition can cause symptoms such as difficulty breathing, wheezing, coughing, and irritability.
 Ayurveda differentiates asthma based on the type of Dosha imbalance.
-It identifies five major types namely – Maha Svasa, Urdhva Svasa, Chinna Svasa, Tamaka Svasa and Ksudra Svasa.
+It identifies five major types namely – Maha Svasa, Urdhva Svasa, Chinna Svasa, Tamaka Svasa, and Ksudra Svasa.

 Is Pranayama Good for Asthma?

 Although asthma is an incurable disease, modern medicine has several methods to help patients manage it better.
 However, it often requires the consumption of medicines and carrying an asthma pump around all the time.
 For such reasons, many patients are moving to alternative therapies like Ayurveda.
 Pranayama, a Yogic breathing exercise, has gained popularity in the past few years as it’s believed to benefit asthma patients.